VirtusLab/graphbuddy/README.md

 ### Filters, layouts, search

-You can filter elements of some type using menu on the top of window.
-Layouts can help you organize nodes on canvas in the way you like.
-And finally, using search, you can highlight elements on canvas which are matched to typed phrase like `get` or `class`.
+You can filter elements of a particular type using the menu on the top of the Graph Buddy panel.
+Layouts can help you organize nodes on the canvas.
+Finally, using search you can highlight elements matching the search phrase on the canvas.
+You can search by a part of the node name or by node type (i.e. `CLASS`)

 <img src="assets/gifs/IntelliJ-3.gif" width="800" height="500"/>

 ### Saving state

-If you have created graph, which you want to preserve on the future (f.e. to present it your colleague), you can do this by clicking on floppy disk icon on toolbar.
-There you can save snaphshot of your current work or load saved previously.
-You can find those snapshots in `.graphbuddy` folder.
+If you want to preserve the current graph state for later use (i.e. to present it to your colleague), you can do this by clicking on floppy disk icon on toolbar.
+There you can save a snaphshot of your current work or load a previously saved snapshot.
+You can find those snapshots in the `.graphbuddy` folder.

 <img src="assets/gifs/IntelliJ-4.gif" width="800" height="500"/>

-### Regenerating graph files and reindexing
+### Graph files regeneration and reindexing

-It varies a bit depending on language do you use.
-If you use Java, then after f.e. changing branch some files may be outdated.
-Currently, this situation is not detected by plugin, so you should click `Generate graph` in such situation.
+If you are working with a Java project, then under some circumstances (switching branches, appling a code patch, editing or removing multiple files at once) some graph files may become outdated and as a result, the plugin may not work as expected (nodes and edges may be missing from the graph or pointing to incorrect locations in the code).
+There currently is no automated detection for these cases.
+When in doubt, you should trigger the `Generate graph` action from the Main Menu to make sure you are working with up-to-date graph files.
-If you have a Scala project, then after recompilation you should manually `reindex graph`.
-It will load newly generated files.
+If you are working with a Scala project, assuming you have configured the compiler plugin correctly, you should manually trigger the `reindex graph` action from the Main Menu.
+This will load the newly generated graph files to the plugin.

 <img src="assets/gifs/IntelliJ-5.gif" width="800" height="500"/>

-### Detailed options
+### Advanced options
 #### Graph canvas

 <table>